Diabetic Ketoacidosis (DKA)

 Treatment of suspected cerebral edema is hyperventilation, corticosteroids, and mannitol, but these measures are often ineffective after the onset of respiratory arrest.

-Acute physiologic stressors (eg, infections, MI) can trigger acidosis, moderate glucose elevation, dehydration, and severe K loss in patients with type 1 diabetes.
+Acute physiologic stressors (eg, infections, myocardial infarction) can trigger acidosis, moderate glucose elevation, dehydration, and severe potassium loss in patients with type 1 diabetes.

 Acute cerebral edema is a rare (about 1%) but lethal complication, primarily in children and less often in adolescents and young adults.